 If your budget allows it and your chosen space isn’t conducive to noise then it’s time to start adding sound treatment.
 This includes things like acoustic foam panels, carpeting, and furniture.

-While there are many different options it’s important to do lots of research so you get the right soundproofing for your specific space.
+While there are many different options, it’s important to do lots of research to get the right soundproofing for your specific space.

-The next thing you’ll want to do is attach some soundproofing foam panels to the walls.
+Next, you’ll want to attach some soundproofing foam panels to the walls.
 They come in several sizes and shapes.

-Next, look for a piece of carpeting that absorbs sound.
+Next, a key consideration when exploring podcast studio ideas is sound-absorbing carpets.
 Look for one that’s thick enough to keep the floor dry and strong enough to withstand foot traffic.
-For example, you could use carpet that’s designed specifically for audio recording studios.
+For example, you could use a carpet that’s designed specifically for audio recording studios.

 Finally, you’ll want to find a place to put your desk.
 Try to avoid putting it directly against a wall since this can cause problems with echo.